How Does SPRYCEL Work?

 Remember, it’s important to take SPRYCEL exactly as prescribed by your doctor.
 This is for illustrative purposes only to show how SPRYCEL is thought to work in treating Ph+ CML.

-SPRYCEL® (dasatinib) is a prescription medicine used to treat adults with newly diagnosed Philadelphia chromosome-positive (Ph+) Chronic myeloid leukemia (CML) in chronic phase (CP).
+SPRYCEL® (dasatinib) is a prescription medicine used to treat adults with newly diagnosed Philadelphia chromosome-positive (Ph+) chronic myeloid leukemia (CML) in chronic phase (CP).
 It is not known if SPRYCEL is safe and effective in children under 1 year of age.
-SPRYCEL may cause serious side effects, including low blood cell counts, bleeding problems, fluid retention, heart and blood vessel (cardiovascular) problems, pulmonary arterial hypertension, severe skin reactions, tumor lysis syndrome, and slowing of growth and development in children.
+SPRYCEL may cause serious side effects, including low blood cell counts, bleeding problems, fluid retention, heart and blood vessel (cardiovascular) problems, pulmonary arterial hypertension, severe skin reactions, tumor lysis syndrome, slowing of growth and development in children, and liver problems.
 Please see detailed Important Facts at the end of this video and the full Prescribing Information by clicking the link below.

 How does SPRYCEL work?